yu-gi-oh-leilei/TRM-ML/README.md

 # TRM-ML
- Official PyTorch implementation of the paper "Text-Region Matching Optimized Prompt Tuning for Multi-Label Image Recognition with Incomplete Annotations"
+ Official PyTorch implementation of the paper "Text-Region Matching for Multi-Label Image Recognition with Missing Labels"

  Code will be coming soon.